AdityaRoy0804/House-Valuation-Renovation-Guide/README.md

 Data Preprocessing Pipeline: Clean the raw dataset by handling missing values, encoding categorical variables, scaling numerical features, and splitting data into training and test sets.
 Modeling: Developed using machine learning algorithms (e.g., linear regression, random forests) to predict house prices.
 Model Evaluation: Metrics such as R-squared, RMSE, and MAE to evaluate model performance.
-Model Deployment: Hosted on shinyapps.io, providing easy access to predictions through a web interface.
 Data Visualization: Visual representations of house price trends and correlations between features using ggplot2.

 🛠 Technologies & Tools: